tkurzydym/blog/src/blog/2020/december/13-setting-up-gatsby.md

 ### AsciiDoctor Transformer

-Since I wanted to use asciidoctor files as blog entry I also installed the gatsby-transformer-asciidoc plugin.
+Since I wanted to use Asciidoctor files as blog entry I also installed the gatsby-transformer-asciidoc plugin.
 More on that later.

 ```shellsession
 % npm install gatsby-transformer-asciidoc